andornaut/splinter-keyboard/README.md

 git submodule update --recursive --remote
 ```

+Alternatively, you can install OrcaSlicer and Kicad using [these Ansible tasks](https://github.com/andornaut/ansible-ctrl/blob/master/roles/dev/tasks/hobbies.yml).

 ## Developing

 1. Set the `VERSION` environment variable in [`.env`](./.env) to one of "v1" or "v2"